Pudupatti, Tirunelveli

-Vikramasingapuram, Surandai, Tenkasi, Tirunelveli are the nearby cities to Pudupatti.
+Vikramasingapuram, Surandai, Tenkasi, Tirunelveli, Alangulam are the nearby cities to Pudupatti.

 Pudupatti 2011 census details

 Pudupatti local language is Tamil.
-Pudupatti village total population is 5171 and number of houses are 1359.
+Pudupatti village total population is 15171 and number of houses are 3359.
 Female Population is 51.1%.
 Village literacy rate is 67.7% and the female literacy rate is 31.5%.

 Population

 Politics in Pudupatti

-DMK, AIADMK, ADMK,NTK,INC are the major political parties in this area.
+DMK, AIADMK, ADMK, NTK, INC are the major political parties in this area.